What Every Brand Needs to Know to Use Color Effectively

 4. Maintain consistency.

 If you think about the most recognizable brands out there—Coca Cola, Starbucks, Facebook—your mind likely conjures up a consistent brand identity.
 The more consistent you become with your colors, the easier it will become for people to recognize your brand in the long run.

 Consistency also just helps your marketing materials and website look clean and orderly.
 A good rule of thumb is to choose two-to-four colors to represent your brand in various ways.
 Focus on one-to-two of your colors to make your main brand colors such as in logos, backgrounds, and banners and use the others as accents, like to note your social media handles on graphics or to use in call-to-action buttons.
 You can add more colors, but only use them for specific situations, like marketing campaigns

 While you don’t need to use the same colors in all your social media posts, the most successful Instagram accounts tend to use a consistent filter to lend a general mood.
 Think about the color values (bright, muted, pastel) that best represent your brand and use them consistently in order to lend a cohesive look.
 You can also use design templates to create visual consistency around pieces of content or franchises.

 For instance, say you post a #MotivationMonday tip for your followers each week.
-Design one template in Adobe Creative Cloud Express or choose from pre-loaded designs in the app and use the duplicate feature to remix the design over and over with new content.
+Design one template in Adobe Express or choose from pre-loaded designs in the app and use the duplicate feature to remix the design over and over with new content.
 You can do something similar with promotions so that your followers can start recognizing a recurring promotion or feature.
 This will also save you loads of time!

 Check out how some brands and indiviudals use consistency in their social media posts to great effect: